avisi-cloud/structurizr-site-generatr/README.md

 [Docker port mapping](https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port--p---expose)
 is needed to expose the container's port 8080 to the host (web browser).
 In the example above, the `-p 8080:8080` argument tells Docker to bind the local machine / host's port 8080 to the container's port 8080.

+## Contributing

+We welcome contributions!
+Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how you can help.

 ## Background